 Your trailer has an onboard volt meter to aid in determining the battery state of charge.
 A fully charged battery will have a resting voltage of 12.6V to 12.8V.
+If there is a load on the battery, it is normal that the volt meter may display a lower voltage.
 The battery is generally considered discharged when it reaches 10.5V.
 Fully discharging may reduce the service life of the battery.
 For maximum service life, keep the battery topped up as often as possible.
 If the voltage drops below 10.8V, some onboard equipment such as the furnace, roof fan or refrigerator may cease to function properly.
 When charging the battery via Shore Power, the onboard charger will deliver between 13.6V and 14.4V.
 Once the battery is fully charged, the charger will dial down to a 13.2V float voltage.